SeredaYehor/ovpn_server/README.md

 # VPN Server Manager V.2

-This repository aimed to create infrastructure based on OpenVPN-Server including monitor server
+This repository aimed to create infrastructure based on OpenVPN-Server including monitor server.

 ## How to setup infrastructure